 A holster claw is an attachment often used to keep your gun close to your body to help avoid printing.
-It utilizes the natural curve of your body by pressing against your belt to push the grip end of your gun back towards you.
+It utilizes the natural curve of your body by pressing against your belt to push the grip end of your gun back toward you.

 What positions can I carry in with a holster claw?

-What position you carry in with a claw is all based on your personal preference.
+The position you carry in with a claw is all based on your personal preference.
 Perhaps you want to use it in one position over another but use the same holster, you can easily remove the claw.
 Our holsters come with a shorter screw to put in the place of the claw when you aren’t using it.